loopandlearn/news/docs/index.md

 * [Setup Instructions](https://docs.diy-trio.org/en/latest/Setup/New-User-Setup.html){:target="_blank"}
 * [Instructions for Switching from 2.3.3 to Trio](https://docs.diy-trio.org/en/latest/Configuration/transition-qa.html){:target="_blank"}

+## `LoopFollow`: Feature Highlight & Update

+Loop Follow has a vast array of alarms, including IOB.
+You can be alerted if there are boluses above a given size, multiple boluses within a set number of minutes or if the Total IOB for the looper is above a set amount.
+This can help prevent an inadvertent overdose - or at least alert you that steps need to be taken.

+[`LoopFollow 2.2.5`](https://github.com/loopandlearn/LoopFollow/releases/tag/v2.2.5){:target="_blank"} was released recently and is FULL of great new features!
+Check it out!

+## View Override History in the `Loop` App

+Did You Know?

+You can look back and see details of Overrides you set within the last 24 hours.

+Simply tap the blue "Overrides" button at the bottom of Loop's main screen and scroll to the bottom, where you'll find "History".
+Tap on that and you're all set!

+If you have an override running, you'll need to wait until it is finished, or cancel and restart it if you want to view the history.

+## Live Activity & Dynamic Island

+Live Activity displays your glucose graph as a widget on your phone’s lock screen so you don't have to unlock your phone to see it.
+While typical widgets often get stale and show data up to an hour out-of-date, Live Activity widgets are reliably updated every few minutes.
+Also, if you have an iPhone 14 pro or any type of iPhone 15 or newer, it will put your glucose / trend / delta in your Dynamic Island (at the top of your screen) so you can see it even when you have a different app on your iPhone's screen.
+This feature is included in Trio and is available via [Customization Select Script](https://www.loopandlearn.org/custom-code/){:target="_blank"} for Loop.

+## iOS Version Update

+We have successfully built Loop-main, Loop-dev, LoopCaregiver, LoopFollow 2.2.5, Trio, and iAPS 2.3.3 using Xcode 15.4 to an iPhone using iOS 17.6.1.
+There is no need to rebuild Loop when you update your iOS, but if you are an Xcode-Mac builder, you should be sure to keep your Mac updated in case you need an emergency rebuild.
+Mac OS was then updated from 14.6 to 14.6.1.
+Xcode randomly closed twice when building again, but the builds were successful.
+If your Xcode crashes after this macOS update, just open it and try again.

 ## What are `Keys`?

 When building with a browser and using Nightscout, we use two kinds of keys: